|$749 – $1,249||Price Range||$799 – $1,699|

-Before we explore the ins and outs of Layla and Purple, these are the main points that differentiate the two mattresses.
+Before we explore the ins and outs of the Purple vs. Layla mattress, these are the main points that differentiate the two mattresses.

 - Price — Layla is usually the cheaper option, even if you get the Original Purple mattress.